NotAdam/xivtool/README.md

 # xivtool

-Parses game data and spits out wiki formatting.
-Deals with localised strings by providing an interface to all sheets at the same time.
+Parses game data and does things with that data with semi-pluggable modules.
+Deals with localised strings by providing an interface to all localised sheets at the same time.
 MULTI LANGUAGE DRIFTING

 Partially based upon an older project to port all the data to a SQL db